mjpearson/passport-wordpress/README.md

-# Passport-Podio
+# Passport-Wordpress

-[Passport](https://github.com/jaredhanson/passport) strategy for authenticating with [Podio](http://podio.com) using the OAuth 2.0 API.
+[Passport](https://github.com/jaredhanson/passport) strategy for authenticating with [Wordpress](http://wordpress.com) using the OAuth 2.0 API.

 ## Install

-    $ npm install passport-podio
+    $ npm install passport-wordpress

 ## Usage

 #### Configure Strategy

-The Podio authentication strategy authenticates users using a Podio account and OAuth 2.0 tokens.
+The Wordpress authentication strategy authenticates users using a Wordpress account and OAuth 2.0 tokens.
 The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying a client ID, client secret, and callback URL.

-    passport.use(new PodioStrategy({
+    passport.use(new WordpressStrategy({
         clientID: CLIENT_ID,
         clientSecret: CLIENT_SECRET
       },
       function(accessToken, refreshToken, profile, done) {
-        User.findOrCreate({ PodioId: profile.id }, function (err, user) {
+        User.findOrCreate({ WordpressId: profile.id }, function (err, user) {
           return done(err, user);
         });
       }